-• We are a Rights Respecting school where we value and celebrate each child being able to express their views on all aspects of school life.
+• We are a school where we value and celebrate each child being able to express their views on all aspects of school life.
 This is usually carried out through the School Council which has an open forum for any issues or viewpoints to be raised.

-• Children who have IEPs (Individual Education Plans) discuss and set their targets with their class teacher.
+• When appropriate to do so, children who have a Personal Provision Plan (PPP) or Play Plan (PP) discuss and set their targets with their class teacher.

-• There is an annual pupil questionnaire where we actively seek the viewpoints of children especially concerning being able to speak to an adult if they have a worry.
+• We have an annual pupil questionnaire where we actively seek the viewpoints of children especially concerning being able to speak to an adult if they have a worry.